 Related: Best Ice Cube Trays

-Best Book: Drinking Like Ladies: 75 modern cocktails from the world's leading female bartenders; Includes toasts to extraordinary women in history
+Drinking Like Ladies: 75 modern cocktails from the world's leading female bartenders; Includes toasts to extraordinary women in history

 A book that celebrates today's top female bartenders while simultaneously paying tasty tribute to great women in history?
 We'll raise a glass to that (and we assure you it won't be a raspberry martini).
 "Drinking Like Ladies" is a compendium of 75 innovative drink recipes inspired by 75 remarkable and trailblazing women in history—from Hedy Lamarr to Erykah Badu to Ruth Bader Ginsburg—each of whom is honored by an original cocktail contributed by one of today's most notable female mixologists.

 Authored by longtime industry professionals Kirsten Amann and Misty Kalkofen, this volume is essential reading for anyone in your life who believes that women's history and delicious cocktails are both topics deserving of thorough study.

 Most vodka lovers will be familiar with the classic cocktail the Moscow Mule, in which vodka is paired with lime juice and ginger beer (and served in one of those fun copper mugs).
 The ginger beer can be a real variable, though: some are too sweet, some are too bitter, and if you're not familiar with the brand, it's hard to know what you're getting.
 Enter the ginger syrup from LA-based producer Liquid Alchemist, which takes the guesswork out by letting you control the sweetness level.
 Simply swap out the ginger beer for soda water and ginger syrup—they recommend a recipe of 2 oz. vodka, 1 oz. ginger syrup, 0.5 oz. lime, and 2 oz. soda water, but you can adjust the syrup proportion until you find the perfect sweetness level for your palate.